 I started the restoration of the hardtop by making a new front bow out of wood.
 The bow is curved with the radius of the windscreen and lies flat on top of the windscreen.
 This bow is 25 mm thick and I laminated that bow in the hardtop.
 I laminated an area of 20 cm before the bow on the inside to create some flesh on this front section to hold the wooden bow.
 I then grinded the front section away from the top, leaving the new lamination on the inside to fix the wooden bow.
 I then was able to laminate the top of the hood with fresh fibreglass and this recreated a complete new front section.
 Much better!

 Next step was to remove all the old pieces of wood inside the hardtop and remove all the old brackets.
 At the back there are two brackets that should slide inside the hood catches where the softtop bar normally resides.
 On each lower corner, near the back of the doors, there is a bracket to fix the hardtop to the brackets inside the car where the softtop frame is normally fitted.
-On the front bow there are two bolts with nuts to fix the front of the hardtop.
+On the front bow there are two bolts with nuts to fix the front of the hardtop to the windscreen stanchions.

 "Hood catch" for the front and brackets.

-Because I have a kitcar where there is a filler for the petrol tank on the rear deck this hardtop should be provided with a recess.
+Unlike the Healey 100 the Haldane has a filler-cap for the petrol tank on the rear deck.
+The hardtop should be provided with a recess.
 An original Austin-Healey 100 has the petrol filler inside the boot.
 To fit the hardtop I temporarily removed the filler cap from the rear deck.
 I tried the hardtop if it would fit the bodywork.
 Apart from some minor adjustments at both lower corners at the doors it fitted perfectly.
-Very good.

 A Haldane HD100 fitted with this hardtop.
 Note the recess for the filler cap.